alezost/alect-themes/README.md

 ## History

-At first i had only a light theme – it was just a set of customized faces.
-Then i realized that at night it's better for eyes to use a dark theme (it was derived from zenburn-theme initially, but then the colors were modified a lot).
+At first I had only a light theme – it was just a set of customized faces.
+Then I realized that at night it's better for eyes to use a dark theme (it was derived from zenburn-theme initially, but then the colors were modified a lot).
 The idea of creating two themes with different colors and the same code base came from solarized-theme.